justmarkham/DAT7/project/README.md

 ### May 18: Draft paper due

-A draft of your project paper is due, along with the data, well-commented code, and data visualizations.
+A draft of your **project paper** is due, along with the **data, well-commented code, and visualizations**.
 It should be written with a technical audience in mind.
 Your paper should include the following components:

 * Problem statement and hypothesis
 * Description of your data set and how it was obtained